• Skip to main content

 What to serve with this recipe:

-I like to serve bacon-wrapped chicken thighs with either my Spicy Corn Casserole, Southern Potato Salad, Easy Creamed Potatoes, Twice Baked Mashed Potatoes, or Southern Mac and Cheese.
+I like serving bacon-wrapped chicken thighs with my Spicy Corn Casserole, Southern Potato Salad, Easy Creamed Potatoes, Twice-Baked Mashed Potatoes, or Southern Mac and Cheese.

 Throw in a salad such as my Broccoli Slaw with Ramen Noodles or my Brussels Sprout Salad, and you will have a “winner, winner, chicken dinner.”